 - Also, take a picture of the problem and/or of your work on the problem with your phone and include it with your message.
 That way I can reply to your message when I see it, not many hours later when I finally get to a place where I have a copy of the book.

 - Try to describe where you got stuck on the problem.
 “How do you do #12” is much less likely to get a quick answer than something descriptive like “I tried #12 (picture of problem) and got stuck on the differentiation step (photo of your work).
 Why isn’t this factoring step working out?”

 - Feel free to answer each other’s questions and discuss!
 I’ll answer when I’m around, but it’s even better if you can try to help each other out.

 What if you want to meet in person?

 If you’re looking for a way work on homework and ask questions when you get stuck or want to check your work, then the most efficient and productive method is to use Slack or the Math and Science Learning Center.
 However, if you have a situation that can’t be handled over Slack, or just want to talk in person, then you can catch me after class any day or make an appointment to meet me in my office some another time.
-Just contact me with a private Slack message and we will set up a time to talk about whatever you like.
+Just contact me by email or in class and we will set up a time to talk about whatever you like.

 UPDATE FOR ONLINE LEARNING: See the new weekly course pages and Canvas for updates about online class meetings and methods for contacting Dr. Taalman and the SMLC.